Digitalization of National Rail Infrastructure

 The task for Network Rail is to operate, maintain, and upgrade this huge, critical estate of national infrastructure.
 It must do so in a way that maximizes investment value and minimizes disruption, working quickly to adapt to changing travel habits.

-Network Rail's Train and Station Innovation for Performance (TSIP) initiative is trialing technology solutions aimed at delivering demonstrable, quantifiable benefits and outcomes for the rail network.
-The business challenges/use cases will be grouped under four pillars: better passenger experience, enhanced safety and security, improved performance, and operational resilience.
+Network Rail's Train and Station Innovation for Performance (TSIP) initiative has been trialing technology solutions aimed at delivering demonstrable, quantifiable benefits, and outcomes for the rail network.
+The business challenges/use cases are grouped under four pillars: better passenger experience, enhanced safety and security, improved performance, and operational resilience.

 Sharing insight to inform decision making

 Technology is a key enabler in the transformation of U.K. rail.
-As part of TSIP, Cisco is collaborating not just with Network Rail Telecom but with industry leaders such as Intel, Telent, and Purple Transformation Group.
-Together, these partnerships are helping turn ideas into transformative solutions.
-Cisco Customer Experience (CX) is leading the TSIP program, working with the innovation partners and providing project management and technical advisory services to Network Rail.
+Network Rail has moved TSIP to a new phase: the Advanced Smart Analytic Programme (ASAP).
+As part of ASAP, Cisco is collaborating not just with Network Rail but also with industry leaders such as Intel, Telent, and Purple Transformation Group.
+Together, these collaborations are helping turn ideas into transformative solutions.
+Cisco Services is leading the ASAP program and providing project management and technical advisory services to Network Rail.

 Cisco, Intel, Telent, and Purple Transformation Group each address key technology pain points.
 Together, they deliver the necessary connectivity and compute power while helping plan the practical impact of the transformation opportunity.